 The Laflamme property now comprises 587 claims covering a surface area of about 328 square kilometres and is a joint venture between Midland (66%) and Aurbec Mines Inc. (34%) (“Aurbec”).
 Aurbec is a 50.1% subsidiary of Maudore Minerals Ltd (MAO: TSX-V) that was declared bankrupt on January 7, 2015.
 Deloitte Restructuring Inc. is the receiver of Aurbec.

 Maps showing location of the new Copernick discovery may be consulted using the following link: http://media3.marketwire.com/docs/Laflamme_April_2016.pdf

-The exploration program on the Laflamme project is conducted by Midland and data are reviewed by Mario Masson, Vice-President Exploration for Midland Exploration Inc. and Qualified Person as defined by National Instrument 43-101.
+The exploration program on the Laflamme project is conducted by Midland.
+The data was reviewed by Mario Masson, Vice President Exploration for Midland Exploration Inc. and Qualified Person as defined by National Instrument 43-101.
 Assay samples are taken from NQ-size drill core sawn in half; one half is shipped to a commercial laboratory and the other half is kept for future reference.
 Assays were conducted by ALS Minerals in Vancouver, and included blanks and standards inserted in the sample stream as a quality control procedure.
 The attitude of the zone is not yet known and the intersection width may not be true width.